-For those who suffer from or care for people with a chronic illness, the images of an assumed future and, with it, the world are ruthlessly undermined.
+For those who suffer from or care for people with a chronic illness, the images of an assumed future and the world are ruthlessly undermined.
 It is a unique existential pain to mourn the loss of the envisioned future while striving for an unknown future with courage, faith, and hope.

 A person with a chronic illness permanently walks on a dividing line between the past and the future.
-He can see what the disease has taken or forced him to give up if he looks back.
+If he looks back, he can see what the disease has taken or forced him to give up.
 Looking ahead, he sees nothing quite clearly.
 There is no going back to the past, and the future is uncertain.
 And now I hear you think the future is uncertain for everyone, and no one can go back to the past.
 Yes, absolutely, and I don’t want to take anything away from that.
 I want to sketch a different perspective.